 1. Will you support a policy of ‘No New Billboards’ in the city?
 This would mean the council rejects planning applications for new digital advertising screens, especially large new screens.

 2. If elected, will you prohibit advertising on Council-controlled sites (e.g bus stops) for harmful products such as environmentally-damaging products, junk food, gambling, payday loans and alcohol?
-Local authorities have recently enacted similar policies.
+Other local authorities have recently enacted similar policies.

 For more information on the background to these issues, please see this Briefing for Candidates: